 (Terneuzen, NL 1968) studied Italian and English literature and successively worked at the Universiy of Amsterdam and De Balie, the political and cultural centre in Amsterdam.
 He is co-founder of the programme Amsterdam Vluchtstad, which offers freedom and space to prosecuted writers.
 Since 1989 he has organised events and festivals with Dutch writers in many countries for the Dutch Literature Fund, among others the much-discussed guest land programme in Beijing in 2011.
-Right now he is interim director of the Dutch Literature Fund.(WU 2014 GR)
+He is director of the Dutch Literature Fund.(WU 2014 GR)

 Archive available for: Tiziano Perez

 With: Aad Meinderts, Alfred Schaffer, Antjie Krog, Bettine Vriesekoop, Elsbeth Etty, Francis Broekhuijsen, Geert Mak, Huub van der Lubbe, Jaap Goedegebuure, Jan Paul Schutten, Marjolein de Jong, Micha Hamel, Oek de Jong, Ronald Snijders, Tijs Goldschmidt, Tiziano Perez, Tom Lanoye